 6 weeks - 8 hours of lecture per week 8 weeks - 6 hours of lecture per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Topical Areas in Archaeology: Archaeology of Hunter-Gatherers: Read Less [-] ANTHRO 129E Topical Areas in Archaeology: Household Archeology 4 Units Terms offered: Summer 2015 10 Week Session, Summer 2015 Second 6 Week Session, Fall 2012 This class explores the questions: why study the archaeology of households?
+Alternative to final exam.
+Human Palaeoecology: How Humans Changed the Earth: Read Less [-] ANTHRO 129E Topical Areas in Archaeology: Household Archeology 4 Units Terms offered: Summer 2015 10 Week Session, Summer 2015 Second 6 Week Session, Fall 2012 This class explores the questions: why study the archaeology of households?
 How do we define households and how can we identify and study them archaeologically?
 What research questions, strategies, and methodologies does the archaeological investigation of households entail?
 How does the study of households contribute to multiscalar approaches for understanding social organization?
 Why is this important?
 What are the causes and effects of changing scales of analysis?
 Topical Areas in Archaeology: Household Archeology: Read More [+] Rules & Requirements Prerequisites: 2.
 (2 or 3 for 129A.)
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: